 All children will get into trouble or throw the occasional tantrum.
 However, when emotional meltdowns, anger, or isolation becomes common or severe, many adults are not sure what to do.
 Children may not know how to socialize with peers, they may have trouble reading or studying, or they may be unable to identify and control their emotions.
 If these challenges arise in your child’s life, we can help.

-Michigan Counseling Centers (MCC) provides counseling services for children from our offices in Bloomfield Hills and Taylor, Michigan.
+Michigan Counseling Centers (MCC) provides counseling services for children from our office in Taylor, Michigan.
 We work with children of all ages struggling with a wide range of emotional, behavioral, or mental health issues.
 We provide counseling services, psychotherapy, and assessment/referral services for children and families seeking help with difficult life event or recurring mental health issues.

 Should your child see a therapist?